archiemartini/poker_tech_test_wondr/README.md

 https://miro.com/app/board/uXjVPDHJ3wo=/
 ![diagram](./UML-diagram.png)

-I discerned 4 classes that would comprise a programme that would solve this challenge.
+I initially discerned 4 classes that would comprise a programme that would solve this challenge.
+4 child classes of Hand then followed.

 ## Structure